The Interpretation Project led by the Brecknock Society and Museum Friends (BS&MF) in co-operation with Powys

 - Invitation to Potential Volunteers from BS&MF as we continue to build up the volunteer team.

 - Volunteer Form in Word or PDF form for registering interest to be an Interpretation Project volunteer.

-- List of objects in Interpretation Project (Excel file) (v8 06.11.19) - currently containing 280 objects to be in the Brecon and Brycheiniog Galleries, the Art Galleries, the Courtroom and the Schoolroom.
+- List of objects in Interpretation Project (Excel file) (v9 19.02.20) - currently containing 347 objects to be exhibited in the Brecon and Brycheiniog Galleries, the Art Galleries, the Courtroom and the Schoolroom.
 The objects that have now been allocated to Volunteers are highlighted in Column C of the full list.

 - Pages of files of objects exported from Museum Modes and other databases (medium resolution jpegs of each page of the files of objects exported for the Interpretation Project from the Museum’s Modes and other databases).

 - Process for delivery of outputs to y Gaer from the Interpretation Project.